jbuckner/thumbnailer/README.md

 ### Why?

-I took *a lot* of pictures at the Golden Gate Relay and wanted to make a [video](https://www.youtube.com/watch?v=aACiyeQ9dFM) of them, but I needed all the pictures to line up.
+I took *a lot* of pictures at the [The Relay](http://www.therelay.com/) and wanted to make a [video](https://www.youtube.com/watch?v=aACiyeQ9dFM) of them, but I needed all the pictures to line up.
 It was also a pretty cool learning experience for image processing.

 #### Example